athomasoriginal/vim-alabaster/README.md

 # Vim Alabaster Theme

+recieved

-> **WARNING**: This is incomplete and many changes likely to occur in the coming weeks.
-Please do not use if you're looking
+> **WARNING**: This is incomplete and many changes likely to occur in the coming
-> for something stable.
+> weeks.
+Please do not use if you're looking for something stable.

 This is a port of [Tonsky's Alabaster Theme].
 At this point in time it's incomplete.
 The goals I would like to achieve:

 - [ ] Alabaster light theme (current progress: partial)
   - [ ] JS Syntax